defenseunicorns/uds-docs/src/content/docs/tactical-edge-deployments/faq.md

 ---

 ### Is UDS Tactical Edge part of UDS?
-- Yes, UDS Tactical Edge is a sub-set of UDS.
-UDS Tactical Edge has its own licensing.
+- Yes, UDS Tactical Edge is a part of UDS.
+UDS Tactical Edge is a UDS capability with its own licensing.

 ### Can you explain how UDS Tactical Edge is a sub-set of UDS?
 - It is a collection of UDS clients and services that simplifies the use of UDS in resource-constrained environments.